V-Sekai/manuals/features/download_vsekai_groups_editor_4_x_from_our_cicd_system.md

-# Download from our continuous integration and continuous delivery system
+# Download from our system

 Updated 2022-10-15